 Take a glance at anyone’s backyard garden.
 No matter where you go, you’ll likely find a squash plant growing.
 There’s something about these easy-to-grow and generous plants that demand a place in your garden bed — wherever you can manage to fit it in.

 So whether you grow succulent zucchinis and crookneck varieties for summer sautés, invest in the long wait to cure your butternut for winter storage, or are exploring the incredible depth of variety available to the adventurous grower, there’s a squash for everyone.
+Read on to learn everything you need to know about successfully growing squash in your home garden.

 Squash Soil Requirements